Sunday, July 30, 2017

 Simple but effective image compression

-The Fractal Engine delivers superb results and is easy to use and what's more fun than creating trippy images?
+The Fractal Engine delivers exquisite results and is extremely easy to use.
 Oh no, does this mean I'm turning into a groovy hippie?
 I hope not!!
 Anyhow, I hope you like my images which were all calculated using my own Atari STe.
 (Thanks to Michael Keenleyside for this link to the latest version)

 Brace yourself for images of 8MHz power!